alban-read/M1-MICRO-FORTH/M1MicroForth.md

 I decided to pass the data pointer and the address of the word in the dictionary to each word.

-This allows words to look themselves up easilly, and work on their own data.
+This allows words to look themselves up easilly, a word can see the data in its own dictionary slot and use that as it runs.

-The essential simplicity of FORTH is given this, you can then incrementally add and test the rest of the language by creating new words.
+The essential simplicity of FORTH is that you can incrementally add and test the rest of the language by creating new words that compile themselves.

 Note that the loop ends when it encounters 0,  Zero is also the TOKEN for the word (EXIT) which is also the first word in the dictionary.

 ### Adding IF

-A major challenge with any programming language is that IF *can not just be a function*, it has to choose at runtime which path to follow.
+A major challenge with any programming language is that IF *can not just be a function*, it has to choose at runtime a path to take.

 ```FORTH
 SEE IF